Shock! Horror! Probe! The art and artifice of ‘Fleet Street’: A newspaper story in pictures

 Dr Geri Parlby

 Geri is a former Fleet Street journalist and film publicist.
 She has a first class honours degree in History and Theology, a Masters in History of Art from the Courtauld Institute and a Theology doctorate from Roehampton University in London.
 She has been lecturing for the past eleven years both in the UK and internationally.
-She is also principal lecturer on the The Arts Society South West Area’s History of Art course and is an Honorary Research Fellow at Roehampton University and a Fellow of the Royal Society of Arts.
+She is also principal lecturer on the The Arts Society South West Area’s History of Art course and is an Honorary Research Fellow at Roehampton University.